eddyerburgh/blog/_posts/2019-09-29-rebranding-the-blog.md

 comments: true
 ---

 I'm rebranding this blog for personal content only — no more tutorials.
-Future posts will just be my thoughts, opinions, and reflections on my interests and on life.
+Future posts will just be my personal thoughts, opinions, and reflections.

 All my old tutorials have been moved to a new domain, so they're still accessible for people who use them.
 It's just that this website will be tutorial-free.